 A visit to Mazatlán’s Golden Zone for souvenir shopping

 Although it was listed as the last stop on our tour, we visited the Golden Zone first before heading out to the Sierra Madre area.

 I visited Mazatlán many times when I was a flight attendant back in the ’90s, and I remembered its famous Zona Dorada or Golden Zone as a fun part of the city with beaches, shopping, golf courses, hotels, bars, and nightclubs.

 But our short Golden Zone stop was nothing like I remembered it!
 Although we drove by some of the scenic parts of the Zona Dorada (including the popular oceanfront Mazatlán sign that wasn’t there the last time I visited), we pulled down a dingy side street that was heavily under construction to visit a tacky souvenir shop.

 Experienced cruisers know that tour groups often stop at specific souvenir shops where the tour company gets a kickback from any purchases the tour groups make.

-Our tour guide told us we could only go into the one shop because it was too dangerous to walk to any neighboring shops in the construction zone.
+Our tour guide told us we could only go into one specific shop because it was too dangerous to walk to any neighboring shops in the construction zone.
 Not that we’d want to—the few other shops that were actually open didn’t look very promising, either.

-Although our Golden Zone shopping stop wasn’t at all what we expected, we were able to select a complimentary soft drink and bag of chips, and the shop had restrooms to use before we headed off on our adventure.
+Although our Mazatlán Golden Zone shopping stop wasn’t at all what we expected, we were able to select a complimentary soft drink and bag of chips, and the shop had restrooms to use before we headed off on our adventure.

 A stop at a traditional adobe brickyard